pySam1459/R6Analyser/README.md

 - `IGN_MODE`: Specifies how the IGNs are processed.
 There are two modes available:
   - `fixed`: This mode is used when you have a predefined list of IGNs, and any IGN not in this list will not be considered, returned as `None`.
   - `infer`: Use this mode if you want the program to automatically identify and use IGNs from the game feed.
 If 10 IGNs are already provided, the mode will default to `fixed`.
-- `TEAM1_SCORE_REGION`: Specifies the region of the game window where team 1's score is displayed.
+- `TEAM1_SCORE_REGION`: The region where team 1's score is displayed.
-- `TEAM2_SCORE_REGION`: Specifies the region of the game window where team 2's score is displayed.
+- `TEAM2_SCORE_REGION`: The region where team 2's score is displayed.
-- `TEAM1_SIDE_REGION`: Specifies the region of the game window where team 1's side icon is displayed.
+- `TEAM1_SIDE_REGION`: The region where team 1's side icon is displayed.
-- `TEAM2_SIDE_REGION`: Specifies the region of the game window where team 2's side icon is displayed.
+- `TEAM2_SIDE_REGION`: The region where team 2's side icon is displayed.
+- `KILLFEED_REGION`: The region where the kill feed is displayed.
+This region is inferred from the `KF_LINE_REGION` as approximately 4x the height of the `KF_LINE_REGION`.

 ### Optional Parameters
 These parameters are optional and will default to values in `default.json` if not specified: